bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Aaron van Wirdum: 00:39:26

-I think it should be its own BIP because then we could use that same method for, everything. everything.
+I think it should be its own BIP because then we could use that same method for everything.

 Sjors Provoost: 00:39:30